Traveling from Athens (port of Piraeus) to Chania (Crete) by ferry

 Useful tips for your ferry trip from Athens (Piraeus) to Chania

-- The ferries to Crete usually depart from gates E2 and E3 in Piraeus port.
-If you are unsure of the location of the gates have a look at our Piraeus port map for assistance.
+- The ferries to Crete usually depart from gates E2 or E3 in Piraeus port.
+If you are unsure of the gates' location speak to the port authority personnel.

 - If you go to the port of Piraeus by public transport you might want to use the free bus service that operates across the port and stops at all gates.